 A no win, no fee arrangement is an agreement between you and your solicitor about how your case will be paid for.
 If your compensation claim is not successful, your solicitor will not getpaid for the work they have done on your case.
 If your claim is successful, your solicitor will get paid in part by the other party to the claim, typically through their insurance company.

-The fee arrangement was introduced to resolve the dilemma that potential claimants were facing having suffered an accident which was not their fault but being unable to afford the legal advice no win no feenecessary in order to bring a compensation claim.
+The fee arrangement was introduced to resolve the dilemma that potential claimants were facing having suffered an accident which was not their fault but being unable to afford the legal advice necessary in order to bring a compensation claim.
 No win, no fee arrangements became more popular after legal aid was abolished.
 A no win, no fee claim gives claimants the chance of obtaining compensation due to them, even if they do not have the necessary means to pay up front solicitors’ costs.

 A no win, no fee arrangement is a type of conditional fee agreement (CFA).
 Details of the fee arrangement between you and your solicitor will be set out in a legally binding CFA document.